 Save the whales, folks.

 Fathom premiered at the Tribeca Film Festival on Wednesday, June 16, 2021, and will be available to watch digitally on “Tribeca at Home” June 11-23.
-The film will be released globally on Apple TV+ on June 25, 2021.
+The film was released globally on Apple TV+ on June 25, 2021.